Canberra - Australia's Capital City Icons

 National Gallery of Australia

-Now you’ll visit the National Gallery of Australia.
+Visit the National Gallery of Australia with your local guide.
 Opened in 1982, it houses major works by Australian and international artists.
 Look out for Jackson Pollack’s Blue Poles, purchased amid much controversy in 1973 by the government for A$1,300,000.
 Please note at times this may alternate with a visit to the National Museum of Australia (subject to current exhibits).

 After Parliament House you’ll take a look at the Prime Minister’s official residence, the Lodge.
 Built in the mid-1920s, the Lodge is a 40 room Georgian style mansion set on 18,000 square metres of majestic gardens.
-There’s many a story to be told of the Prime Ministers who have lived in the Lodge and your Driver Guide will share some of these stories with you along the way.
+There’s many a story to be told of the Prime Ministers who have lived in the Lodge and your Driver Guide will share some of these stories with you along the way, as well as pointing out some of the foreign embassies.

-You’ll also get to see the National Library, the origins of which go back to 1901, however the building that you see today was opened in 1968.
+You’ll also drive past the National Library, the origins of which go back to 1901, however the building that you see today was opened in 1968.
 Located on the shores of Lake Burley Griffin, it is the largest reference library in Australia with up to 10V million materials on its bookshelves.

 Lake Burley Griffin